Bitvis VIP Specification Coverage

 • The regular tick_off_req_cov() procedure is not affected by this disabling.

-• A TB_WARNING is raised if the requirement: * Is not listed in the requirement file. * Has already been disabled from conditional tick off.
+• A TB_WARNING is raised if the requirement: * Is not listed in the Requirement List file. * Has already been disabled from conditional tick off.

 Object